-The spread of COVID-19 has created unprecedented challenges to which the Authority has had to respond.
-In terms of financial consequences these were minimal during the year ending 31 March 2020 and the potential impact on post balance sheet date values, particularly for property and pension, is considered in "Note 4 in the Statements ...
-Assumptions Made about the Future and Other Major Sources of Estimation Uncertainty".
+In terms of financial consequences and the potential impact on post balance sheet date values, particularly for property and pension, is considered in "Note 4 in the Statements ...
+Assumptions Made about the Future and Other Major Sources of Estimation Uncertainty ".